lokers778/Duckfolio/README.md

   2.1.1 To Do list - basic to do with filter tasks function
   2.2.2 Meme Generator - fetching images from api and generate some text on them
-  2.2.3 React Chat - my biggest project here, simple react chat which I create with chatkit library 2.2.4 Calc - still working on it
-  2.2.5 ??? - my last app, still working on it
+  2.2.3 React Chat - my biggest project here, simple react chat which I create with chatkit library 2.2.4 Unsplash gallery - grid gallery, ajax with axio 2.2.5 ??? - my last app, still working on it

   2.2 Other projects - that section contains links to my other project